 This program supports the development of the Australian Capital Territory as an export-oriented hub for energy transition innovation and investment.
 Funding is available for new and emerging technologies and ventures across three streams: Technology Demonstration, Policy Challenge, and Innovation Ecosystem grants.

-This program provides matched funding to METS (mining equipment, technology and services) companies in Western Australia to develop innovative products and services.
-Focus areas include net zero emission mining, critical minerals, green steel, exploration amplification, alternative use of tailings and waste, and precision and low impact mining.
+This program provides matched funding to Western Australian METS (mining equipment, technology and services) companies to develop innovative products and services in focus areas including net zero emission mining, critical minerals, green steel, exploration amplification, alternative use of tailings and waste, and precision and low impact mining.

-This program provides matched funding to cover up to 50% of the costs of installing energy metering and monitoring systems in NSW.
-Eligible costs include installation and commissioning of submeters, hardware and software integration, first year subscriptions to data management systems, and post-installation support.
+This program provides matched funding to NSW businesses to cover up to 50% of the costs of installing energy metering and monitoring systems.
+Funding supports installation of submeters, hardware, software integration, data management system subscriptions, and post-installation support for organizations with complex energy systems.

 This program provides commercial and industrial energy customers in Tasmania with interest-free and low-interest loans to implement energy efficient products and services.
 Support includes full interest cost coverage for loans up to $10,000 over the first 3 years, or a 5% interest subsidy for loans between $10,000 and $60,000 over the first 3 years.

 This program provides funding to NSW businesses to help them install and commission permanent energy submeters for measuring energy performance.
-Funding covers the cost of installing and commissioning submeters, as well as hardware and software integration required for energy monitoring.
+Funding covers the purchase, installation, and commissioning of submeters, as well as hardware and software integration required for energy monitoring.

-This program provides Tasmanian businesses with funding to help them carry out energy audits on their operations and buildings.
-Expert energy auditors will visit business premises to analyze electricity use, identify energy savings opportunities, and calculate financial payback for potential savings.
+This program provides Tasmanian small businesses with funding to undertake independent energy efficiency audits on their operations and buildings.
+Expert energy auditors visit business premises to analyze electricity use, identify energy savings opportunities, and calculate financial payback for potential improvements.

 This program provides funding to projects that enhance Australia's battery manufacturing capability and commercialise battery manufacturing processes.
 Projects must contribute to improving supply chain resilience, supporting emissions reduction, or commercialising battery manufacturing technologies.